wudi312858/hdg-from/README.rst

 ----------
 :Next version:
  - Unit conversions from the SWMM file to the HDG file.
+ - Warn about conversions that lead to only zero values.

 :Version 0.2.0:
  - Let the user specify the name of the generated HDG file.